Minderoo-OceanOmics-Centre-UWA/qPCR_setup_pooling/README.md

 - `run`: The name of the run.
 This should match the sequencing run name found in the input file.
 - `plate_width`: The number of columns per plate.
 Default = 12.
 - `plate_height`: The number of rows per plate.
 Default = 8.
 Max allowed = 13.
 - `controls`: A vector of control samples that will be added at the end of each plate.
-Default = c("ITC", "NTC").
+Default = c("NTC", "ITC").
 - `control_pattern`: A string that will be used to flag samples as control samples.
 Default = "WC|DI|EB|BC|NTC|ITC|Cont|BL".
 This default value means that any sample containing "WC", "DI", "EB", "BC", "NTC", "ITC", "Cont", or "BL" will be flagged as a control sample.

 ### meta_to_plates() input